aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Convert a Document with Round-trip Information

-The HTML format does not support multiple Microsoft Word features, and if we need to restore a document model as close to the original as possible, we need to save some extra information within the HTML file.
+The HTML format does not support a few Microsoft Word features, and if we need to restore a document model as close to the original as possible, we need to save some extra information within the HTML file.
 Such information is also called "round-trip information".
 For this purpose, Aspose.Words provides an ability to export round-trip information when saving to HTML, MHTML, or EPUB using the [ExportRoundtripInformation](https://apireference.aspose.com/words/java/com.aspose.words/htmlsaveoptions#ExportRoundtripInformation) property.
 Saving the round-trip information enables restoring document properties such as tabs, comments, headers, and footers during the loading documents of the listed formats back into a **Document** object.

 The default value is **true** for HTML and **false** for MHTML and EPUB:

 - When **true**, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements
 - When **false**, there is no round-trip information to be output into produced files

-The following code example demonstrates how to export round-trip information when converting a document from DOCX into HTML:
+The following code example shows how to export round-trip information when converting a document from DOCX into HTML:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToHTML-ConvertDocumentToHtmlWithRoundtrip.java" >}}